mtoutcalt/leetcode/coding-interview-patterns/two-pointers/largest-container/README.md

 # Largest Container - Two Pointer Approach

 ## Problem Statement
 Given an array `heights` where each element represents the height of a vertical line on a 1D plane, find two lines that together with the x-axis form a container such that the container holds the most water.
-You must use the minimum height of the 2 otherwise the water would overflow
+You must use the minimum height of the 2 otherwise the water would overflow.

 You must return the maximum amount of water that can be contained.